dexfroz/BorneToGo/README.md

 - Load from the MySQL database cars, stations, connectors, batteries...
 - Update the output file with stations data, in the field: "data": {}
-- Support all use case in the pathfinding, use the input fields "useCase" and "optimOption".
+- Support all use cases in the pathfinding, use the input fields "useCase" and "optimOption".
 - Compute both cost and route duration.
 - Support incomplete input locations, i.e locations only defined by name or address, with a batch geocoding query in getUserStepsFromJson().
+Get all available data.
-- Filter user steps before the pathfinding: remove following duplicates.
+- Filter user steps before the pathfinding: remove following duplicates (unless asking for a refill with start = end).
 - Add the feature of returning several routes in the answer.
 - Open the app to POST requests.
+- Provide detailed explanations on the workings of the backend, especially the pathfinding part.

 ## Possible optimizations:

 - Tune the options in API queries (route and geocoding), for smaller answers.
 - Circumvent (at least in part) the steps JsonObject -> Route -> JsonObject at the end, specifically on the 'geometry' field (changing of convention)...

-## Known bugs:

-- Route.getFromJson() causes to lose the isStation value (for stations)...
-Also, names may be changed for Coord and Stations.
+- Bypass many distance computations in the pathfinding, by using various tricks, like precomputation or factorization.
+Note: for now this is overkill, since said pathfinding doesn't take more than 0.1 second to run.